WordPress/wordcamp.org/.docker/readme.md

 1. By default, docker will start with data defined in `.docker/wordcamp_dev.sql` and changes to data will be persisted across runs in `.docker/database`.
 To start with different database, delete `.docker/database` directory and replace the `.docker/wordcamp_dev.sql` file and run `docker-compose up --build -d` again.

-1. Note that if you want to work on WordCamp blocks, [you would have to install all the node dependencies](../public_html/wp-content/mu-plugins/blocks/readme.md).
-This can be done either inside, or even from outside the Docker.
+1. Note that if you want to work on WordCamp blocks, [you must install the node dependencies first](../public_html/wp-content/mu-plugins/blocks/readme.md).
+This can be done either inside or outside the Docker.

+1. Optional: Install Git hooks to automate code inspections during pre-commit:
+    ```bash
+    rm -rf .git/hooks
+    ln -s .githooks .git/hooks
+    ```

 ## Useful Docker Commands: